jay-joshy/allergyguide/content/topics/basic_physiology/immune_system.md

 toc = true
 series = "physiology"
 authors = ["author 1", "author 2"]
+status = "not-started" # Can be either 'not-started', 'WIP', or 'ready'
 +++

 {{ wip() }}

 </br>
 </br>

 <div class="blur-container">
+This is a WIP!
 </div>